 The Britax Advocate Clicktight is one of the most popular car seats around.
-Parents love it because it’s built like a tank, feels like a cushy chair, and will grow with your child until they are 65 pounds.
+Parents love it because it’s safe, comfortable, and will grow with your child until they are 65 pounds.

 Table of Contents